-- Driving less than 5 miles (8 km) per trip or, in freezing temperatures, driving less than 10 miles (16 km) per trip. - Driving in extremely hot [over 90°F (32°C)] conditions. - Extensive idling or long periods of stop-and-go driving. - Trailer towing, driving with a roof rack, or driving in mountainous conditions. - Driving on muddy, dusty, or de-iced roads.
+- Driving less than 5 miles (8 km) per trip or, in freezing temperatures, driving less than 10 miles (16 km) per trip. - Driving in extremely hot [over 90°F (32°C)] conditions. - Extensive idling or long periods of stop-and-go driving, such as a taxi or a commecial delivery vehicle. - Trailer towing, driving with a roof rack, or driving in mountainous conditions. - Driving on muddy, dusty, or de-iced roads.

 Follow the Maintenance Schedule for Severe Conditions.

+#: See information on maintenance and emissions warranty, last column, page 223.
 Service at the indicated distance or time, whichever comes first.
 Do the items in A, B, C, D, E as required for each distance/time.

-U.S. Owners - Refer to page 198 to determine which schedule to use.
+U.S. Owners - Refer to page 226 to determine which schedule to use.